UBC-MDS/ds-toolbox/chapters/en/slides/module5/module5_05.md

 <center/>

 Notes: Now that all the collaborators have access they can clone the repository and create a branch using a meaningful name with the feature they are willing to work on.
-Merging the individual branches without socializing it to the other team members could create merging problems.
-To avoid that, you can set a [branch protection rule](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/defining-the-mergeability-of-pull-requests/managing-a-branch-protection-rule) in the repository that requires a pull request before merging.
+If some of the collaborators push to `main` without socializing it to the other team members first could create merging problems.
+To avoid that risk, you can set a [branch protection rule](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/defining-the-mergeability-of-pull-requests/managing-a-branch-protection-rule) in the repository making it require a pull request before merging.
 We will talk with detail about pull requests later on, but for now you can think about them as specific notifications you will receive when someone is trying to modify the `main` branch.
 Pull request should be approved before merging in general by other team members.

 🙌
 To add a branch protection rule you should go to **Settings > Code and Automation (sidebar) > Branch protection rules** and click in **"Add rule"** in your repository.